paypal/paypalcheckout-samples-ios/README.md

 ./bin/setup
 ```

-This activates a build script which do the following steps:
+This activates a build script which runs the following steps:

 1. Check if Homebrew, Docker (if we specified it), nvm, and Carthage are installed
 2. Run `carthage update` which will download binaries for the project